Ben B. Lindsey: In popular culture

-In 1919, Lindsey wrote the introduction to Madeleine: An Autobiography, the memoirs of former prostitute Madeline Blair, an exposé of brothels in the 19th-century American West.
+In 1919, Lindsey wrote the introduction to Madeleine: An Autobiography, the memoirs of former prostitute Madeleine Blair, an exposé of brothels in the 19th-century American West.

 Judge Lindsey appeared as himself in the film The Soul of Youth (1920), directed by William Desmond Taylor, and in Judge Ben Lindsey in the Juvenile Court (1921), the latter film made in the experimental Photokinema sound-on-disc process.

 "Benjamin Barr Lindsey", episode 24 of the historical docudrama TV series Profiles in Courage, based upon John F. Kennedy's Pulitzer Prize-winning book, was broadcast on April 25, 1965, with George Grizzard portraying Lindsey in 1906, at the time of his advocacy for juvenile justice reform.

 He is a recurring character in the songs of Denver folk/country artist Jay Munly, appearing in songs such as "Circle Round My Bedside" and "Bonnie Clyde, the Big Bull-Hen of the Women's Prison".

 Later years

-In 1931, he ran for, and won election to a judgeship in the California Superior Court.
+In 1929, Lindsey was disbarred in Colorado for accepting money for legal services while serving as a judge.
+On December 7, 1930, he was arrested for disorderly conduct after disrupting public worship at the Cathedral of St. John the Divine in New York City.
+His interruption came after Bishop William T. Manning denounced Lindsey's stance on marriage in his sermon.
+In 1934, he ran for, and won election to a judgeship in the Los Angeles County Superior Court.
 He also continued his advocacy for children in the juvenile justice system.
 He died in Los Angeles, of a heart attack, at age 73.